 Production on the new season of Gentleman Jack has been pushed back.

-Gentleman Jack will return with another eight episodes and filming was due to commence in the north of England next month.
+Gentleman Jack will return with another eight episodes and filming was due to commence in the north of England in June.

 However, the current global coronavirus pandemic has caused the shooting schedule to be postponed.